bonelag/Luna-Proxy/README.md

 # LunaProxy

-LunaProxy transforms Qwen's web chat capabilities into a fully OpenAI-compatible local proxy.
-Written entirely in TypeScript with a React admin UI built-in.
+LunaProxy is a local reverse proxy that exposes Qwen's web chat as a fully OpenAI-compatible API.
+It handles credential management, multi-account concurrency, session persistence, and prompt overflow — all from a single process with a built-in React admin UI served on the same port.
+Designed for local development and controlled routing.
+No cloud dependency, no third-party relay — just a direct bridge between your OpenAI-compatible tooling and Qwen.

+---

+> [!WARNING]
-> **Disclaimer**
+>  # **Disclaimer**
 >
 > This repository is provided for learning, research, personal experimentation, and internal validation only.
 It does not grant any commercial authorization and comes with no warranty of fitness, stability, or results.
 >